sr-ix/gibber/README.md

 gibber
 ======

-Erlang/OTP version of the (now-outdated) Socket.IO chat tutorial originally by @mmuhkin
+Erlang/OTP version of the (now-outdated) Socket.IO chat tutorial originally by @mmuhkin using Cowboy